 - Non-skippable in-stream video ads: 76% of people report automatically skipping ads—so some advertisers choose to run non-skippable versions.
 This can be a more expensive option but it can get the viewer’s undivided attention.

 The best way to stretch your marketing budget is by hyper-targeting your audience.
-With over 30 million visitors watching on YouTube every day, you don’t want to waste your money on irrelevant customers or unqualified buyers—and you don’t have to.
+With 2.5 billion users worldwide, you don’t want to waste your money on irrelevant customers or unqualified buyers—and you don’t have to.

 YouTube gives you a lot of flexibility on who you show your ads to.
 You can tailor your targeting with: